common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/draft/en/eto.md

 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->
+Eton is classified in the Administrative Atlas of Cameroon's Languages as a dialect of Beti-Fang, along with Mengisa, Ewondo, Bulu, Ntumu and others.
+[Ethnologue online](https://www.ethnologue.com/language/eto/) identifies Eton as a distinct language.

 ### Variants

 <!-- {{VARIANT_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- Describe the variants (MCV variants) of your language -->
+According to contributors to this dataset, Eton is relatively homogenous and is the native to almost all indigenous populations of the Lekie Division, Centre Region in Cameroon.

 ## Demographic information
 <!-- You can get a lot of the information in this section from https://analyzer.cv-toolbox.web.tr/browse -->